Accounting Designations - CA, CGA, CMA, CPA

 For CMA certification the requirements were an undergraduate degree in a related discipline (such as a Bachelor of Commerce), an entrance exam, and suitable work experience.

 CPA (Chartered Professional Accountant)

-To reduce confusion and provide clarity and simplicity of oversight to the accounting industry, in 2012 the over 40 different provincial and national accounting associations representing the three designations agreed to merge under a single designation - members are now known as Chartered Professional Accountants (CPAs).
+To reduce confusion and provide clarity and simplicity of oversight to the accounting industry, in 2012 the over 40 different provincial and national accounting associations representing the three designations began negotiating a solution, and in 2014 agreed to merge under a single designation - members are now known as Chartered Professional Accountants (CPAs).

 Regardless of the designation, accounting professionals work in a variety of different fields as auditors, taxation specialists, or providers of general accounting services and consulting to businesses.